Authentic Lessons for 21st Century Learning

 3. Inference: We know the girl was in a fight because her knuckles are red, her clothes and hair are disheveled, she has a Band-Aid on her knee, and she has a black eye.
 We know she probably won the fight because of the smirk on her face and the absence of the other student (color-coded blue).

-C Students will draw Conclusions about the art by identifying who is pictured, what has happened, and when, where, why, and how it took place.
-The students will write the words "who," "what," "when," "where," "why," and "how" on their recipe cards.
-Students will then use the Pass the Problem strategy using the cards.
+C: Finally, move to slide 16 and have students draw Conclusions about the art by identifying who is pictured, what has happened, and when, where, why, and how it took place.
+Be sure that they write their conclusions next to the words "who," "what," "when," "where," "why," and "how" on their recipe cards.
+Next walk them through the Pass the Problem strategy using the cards.

-Each student will pass a recipe card to the right and record something next to "who" on the card received from the student to the left.
-Students will pass the cards to the right again, this time writing something next to the "what" on the card received.
-Next, students will pass the cards again to the right and write responses next to "when."
-Students will continue passing the cards until each individual's card has six different answers for each category.
-After returning cards to the original owners, students will use these answers as prompts to brainstorm for the narratives they will write.
+Show slides 17 and 18.
+Have each student pass a recipe card to the right and record something next to "who" on the card received from the student to the left, then pass the cards to the right again, this time writing something next to the "what" on the card received.
+Next, ask students to pass the cards again to the right and write responses next to "when."
+Students should continue passing the cards until each individual's card has six different answers for each category.
+After they return cards to the original owners, have them use these answers as prompts to brainstorm for the narratives they will write.

 1. Who is the girl? name, age, grade